etclabscore/pristine-website/README.md

 - Because this page is very simple and does not contain much content, changes to the text will be limited.
 - Useful contributions include: suggesting better “beginner” content to link at the bottom of the page, or suggesting images that could be added to the page to break up the text.

 ## Development

 ### Windows
 - Download [node.js & npm](https://nodejs.org/en/download/)
 - Download [Git Bash](https://git-scm.com/downloads)
 - Download the `master` branch
-- Navigate to the `jade-website` folder
+- Navigate to the `pristine-website` folder
 - Right click and select `Git Bash Here`

 ### Unix/Mac